eonil/editor/Project/Subprojects/LLDBWrapper/README.md

 -----------------------
 -	Invalid objects will also be wrapped and returned.
 No `nil` will be returned regardless of `IsValid` state.
 Anyway, it doesn't mean you can use them freely.
-Calling methods on invalid objects are usually not invalid and causes crash. (asserted)
+Calling methods on invalid objects care not expected to work properly.

 	This is because;

 	-	LLDB seems treating invalid state as a part of regular state.
+	-	many objects in invalid state (where `IsValid == false`) still provides useful informations.
 	-	any existing valid object can become invalid anytime.

--	Equality and comparison operators will be provided if original C++ classes provides corresponding operators.
+-	Equality and comparison operators can be provided if original C++ classes provide corresponding operators.

 -	Identity of Objective-C object has no meaning.
 Do not rely on it.
 Generally, there's no generic identity check.
 Anyway some equality check provides identity check case by case.

--	Use C numeric types as is as much as possible.
+-	Use C numeric types as is as much as possible in core API.
 Convert them in Swift-side extensions where needed.
 If the numeric type is `typedef`ed inside of C++ namespaces/classes, then make a new C `typedef` manually, and `static_assert` for type matching.

 -	Strings will always be passed by copying into a new `NSString` by default.
 Raw C-string pointers will not be exposed unless required.